Is your Hydrangea slowly blemishing its beauty because of the yellow leaves?

 - If your plant gets yellow leaves, move it to a dark location.

-- Place Hydrangea plants indoors near an east-facing window to get ample morning sunlight.
+- Place Hydrangea plants indoors near an east-facing window.

-- Keep a shade above the plant if it is getting direct sunlight in the afternoon, and water frequently to retain leaf moisture.
+- Keep a shade above the plant if it gets direct sunlight in the afternoon, and water frequently to retain leaf moisture.

-- You can grow Hydrangeas under fluorescent lights but since the grow lights are not as powerful as sunlight, increase the lighting period to 12 hours daily.
+- Place Hydrangeas under fluorescent lights, but since the grow lights are less intense than sunlight, increase the lighting period to 12 hours daily.

-Iron is an important catalyst for forming chlorophyll pigment, giving the leaves their green color.
+Iron is an important catalyst for the formation of chlorophyll, giving the leaves their green color.

 But iron doesn’t work alone.
-Nitrogen and magnesium also aid in the leaves’ greening process.
+Nitrogen and magnesium also contribute to keeping the leaves green.

-Deficiency of all three nutrients can lead to the yellowing of the leaves in Hydrangea.
+A deficiency of all 3 nutrients can lead to the yellowing of Hydrangea leaves.

-Additionally, if the young leaves bear a yellow hue, the plant is suffering from iron deficiency.
+Additionally, young Hydrangea leaves turning yellow means the plant suffers from iron deficiency.

-However, the yellowing of the older leaves indicates that the plant lacks nitrogen and magnesium.
+However, old yellow leaves indicate that the plant lacks nitrogen and magnesium.

-- Supplement the plant with iron-rich fertilizers, such as bone meal, blood manure, compost, or iron chelates.
+- Supplement the plant with iron-rich fertilizers, such as bone meal, compost, or iron chelates.